 - How do I prepare for my first therapy session with you?

 I hope this guide helps you find the right therapist in the big city of Los Angeles.
-If you are still feeling like there are no therapists out there for you, feel free to call me at 747-200-5821 for a free 15-minute phone consultation.
+If you are still feeling like there are no therapists out there for you, feel free to connect with me for a free 15-minute phone consultation.
 I’m more than happy to help.
 I am also happy to steer you towards finding the right therapist.
 If you are looking for help with anxiety, perfectionism, fear, self-doubt, or depression, you can read more about how I can help here.